Forwarder pickup China checklist

 • Palletizing, strapping, shrink wrap, or loading readiness that does not match the pickup plan

 A shipment can be physically packed and still fail the pickup decision if the documents or handover details do not line up.
-Packing list, commercial invoice, carton count, gross weight, volume, pickup address, warehouse contact, and loading window all affect the forwarder handover.
+The forwarder is collecting cartons from a real location at a real time, so paperwork gaps quickly become driver waiting time, missed loading windows, or receiving confusion.

 Late changes deserve attention.
 If the pickup address changes, the carton count changes, or the supplier asks the driver to collect before evidence is shared, the buyer should slow down and ask what changed before approving movement.